Updated Sept. 24, 2020

 Response efforts include mitigating and treating the disease among vulnerable communities; delivering medical supplies such as face masks, hand sanitizer and gloves to health care workers; providing infectious disease training; assisting businesses with containment and continuity strategies; and more.

 As we're confronted with new challenges like hurricane season, it's more important than ever to ensure that everyone around the world has the resources they need to fight COVID-19.
-Give to the Coronavirus Outbreak Fund today, and support relief and recovery for the vulnerable impacted by this pandemic.
+Give to the Coronavirus Outbreak Fund today and help advance relief and recovery efforts for those impacted.
+Funding will support both nonprofits that are providing critical relief, and those that are continuing vital services in the midst of this pandemic.

 - BLOG | How your company can respond